 Loss of Focus

 While there are several reasons that a player may not pay as much attention to their table as they should, the notion that you’re “not going to miss anything” because your poker HUD is active is arguably the biggest culprit.
+These aren’t Facebook casino games that we’re talking about; this is skill-based online poker.

 The certainty that every hand at your table is being “recorded” could result in other distractions claiming some of the attention that could be better spent on monitoring less tangible, but no less valuable factors.